 The median employee used as the basis for comparison in 2019 is the same median employee selected in 2017.
 December 31, 2017 is the date as of which we identified our employee population for the purposes of identifying our median employee.
 We examined the 2017 total cash and equity compensation using payroll and equity plan records for January 1, 2017 through December 31, 2017 for all full-time, part-time, temporary and seasonal employees, excluding our CEO.
 Since December 31, 2017, there have been no changes in our employee population or employee compensation arrangements that we believe would significantly impact these pay ratio calculations.
-Wages were annualized for full-time employees that were not employee says not annualized.
+Wages were annualized for full-time employees that were not employed by us for the entire calendar year.
+Compensation for our hourly employees was not annualized.
 Other than the foregoing, we did not make any assumptions, adjustments or estimates with respect to our employees' total cash and equity compensation and used this consistently applied compensation measure to identify our median employee.